David Hartman (rabbi)

-David Hartman (דוד הרטמן; September 11, 1931 – February 10, 2013) was an American-Israeli leader and philosopher of contemporary Judaism, founder of the Shalom Hartman Institute in Jerusalem, Israel, and a Jewish author.
+David Hartman (דוד הרטמן; September 11, 1931 – February 10, 2013) was an American-Israeli leader and philosopher of contemporary Judaism, founder of the Shalom Hartman Institute in Jerusalem, and a Jewish author.

 Biography

 David Hartman was born in the Brownsville section of Brooklyn, New York.
 He attended Yeshiva Chaim Berlin and the Lubavitch Yeshiva, after which he spent time learning in Lakewood Yeshiva.
 In 1953, having studied under Rabbi Joseph B. Soloveitchik, he received his rabbinical ordination from Yeshiva University in New York.
 He continued his studies with Soloveitchik until 1960, while pursuing a graduate degree in philosophy with Robert C. Pollock at Fordham University.
 In 1971, Hartman immigrated to Israel with his wife Barbara and their five children.

 Hartman died on February 10, 2013, in Jerusalem at the age of 81.

 Rabbinic and academic career

 After serving as a congregational rabbi in the Bronx, New York, from 1955 to 1960, Hartman became the rabbi of Congregation Tiferet Beit David Jerusalem in Montreal.
 Some of his students moved with him to Israel when he immigrated in 1971.
 While in Montreal, he also taught and studied at McGill University and received his Ph.D. in philosophy.

 Hartman founded the Shalom Hartman Institute in Jerusalem in 1976.
 He was named founding president in 2009, when his son, Donniel Hartman, was named president.
 In addition to the institute, he founded the Charles E. Smith High School, which operates separate programs for boys and girls, the latter of which is named Midrashiya, in central Jerusalem.

-Hartman was a Professor of Jewish Thought at Hebrew University of Jerusalem, for over two decades, during which time he was also a visiting Professor of Jewish Thought at the University of California, Berkeley in 1986/1987 and at the University of California, Los Angeles in 1997/1998.
+Hartman was a Professor of Jewish Thought at Hebrew University of Jerusalem for over two decades, during which time he was also a visiting Professor of Jewish Thought at the University of California, Berkeley in 1986/1987 and at the University of California, Los Angeles in 1997/1998.

 From 1977 to 1984, Hartman served as an advisor to Zevulun Hammer, former Israeli Minister of Education, and he was an advisor to a number of Israeli prime ministers on the subject of religious pluralism in Israel and the relationship between Israel and the Diaspora.